Peace and Friendship Stadium: Transportation

 The Peace and Friendship Stadium is located in the Neo Faliro area of Piraeus municipality, on the coastal Poseidonos Avenue, and at the end of the Kifissou Avenue.
 It is 2 km away from the port of Piraeus.
-It sits on a major transportation hub, next to the Faliro metro station on Athens Metro Line 1, and the SEF tram stop.
+It sits on a major transportation hub, served by a dozen bus lines, next to the Faliro metro station on Athens Metro Line 1, and the SEF tram stop.